Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free Languages: A Close Relation to the Polynomial Hierarchy

-\begin{corollary} If the polynomial hierarchy is infinite, then so is the Boolean hierarchy over $\sigmacflt{k}$ at every level $k\geq2$.
-In particular, if the polynomial hierarchy is infinite, then so is the $\cfl$ hierarchy. \end{corollary}
+\begin{corollary} If the polynomial hierarchy is infinite, then so is the Boolean hierarchy over $\sigmacflt{k}$ at every level $k\geq2$. \end{corollary}

-\begin{proof} Let $k\geq2$.
+\begin{proof} Fix $k\geq2$ arbitrarily.
 Theorem \ref{Sigmap-k-Boolean-eq} implies that, if the Boolean hierarchy over $\sigmap{k}$ is infinite, then the Boolean hierarchy over $\sigmacflt{k+1}$ is also infinite.
-Earlier, Kadin \cite{Kad88} showed that, if the polynomial hierarchy is infinite, then the Boolean hierarchy over $\sigmap{k}$ is infinite for every index $k\geq1$.
-By combining those statements, we instantly obtain the desired consequence. \end{proof}
+Earlier, Kadin \cite{Kad88} showed that, if the polynomial hierarchy is infinite, then the Boolean hierarchy over $\sigmap{i}$ is infinite for every level $i\geq1$.
+By combining those two statements, we instantly obtain the desired consequence. \end{proof}

-More specifically, the following separation holds for the $k$th level and the $(k+1)$st level of the $\cfl$ hierarchy.